Mathew005/Multi-Project-Streamlit-AI-Application/README.md

 # Get your API key from https://aistudio.google.com/app/apikey
 # Make sure to paste your actual key here
 GEMINI_API_KEY="YOUR_GEMINI_API_KEY_HERE"

+# --- Global Model Configuration ---
+# Model to use for all AI operations
+MODEL="gemini-flash-latest"
 ```
 **Important:** Replace `"YOUR_GEMINI_API_KEY_HERE"` with your actual Gemini API key.